Roger-random/Sawppy_Rover/docs/README.md

 are unnecessary.
 Shop around for
 [inexpensive alternatives](https://www.amazon.com/dp/B073ST742Z),
 they'll probably suffice for a hobbyist rover.
+* __M3 Heat Set Inserts__ give metal threads for 3D-printed parts which are more durable than threads tapped into printed plastic.
+Sawppy's default design is sized for [these inserts](https://www.amazon.com/gp/product/B077CHFGVT) on my printer but the hole diameter may need adjustment for other inserts and/or other printers.

 ## Mechanical Assembly
 For an overview of the construction technique used here, combining aluminum extrusion beams with